Henry McNeal Turner: Civil War

 Turner spent the spring of 1865 with his men as they joined Sherman's march through North Carolina.
-When the fighting ended, he was sent to Roanoke Island to help supervise a large settlement of freed slaves.
+When the fighting ended, he was sent to Roanoke Island to help supervise a large settlement of freed people.
 Discharged in September, Turner was commissioned as chaplain of a different African-American regiment, which was assigned to the Freedmen's Bureau in Georgia.
 Shortly after arriving there, he resigned and left the army.

 He turned his attention to politics, civil rights, black nationalism, and evangelizing for the A.M.E.
 Church among Southern freedmen.
 Turner became a politician during the Reconstruction era, being elected to state government.
 He also was a powerful churchman, and a national race leader.
 While serving in the army, Turner had refined his thinking about the African race and its future in America.

 He gained wider attention nationally by two activities related to the war.
 First, he had written numerous letters from the battlefield which were published in newspapers, and gained him attention from readers and admirers in the North.
 These were his base for a lifetime of journalism.
-Second, in the first months after the war ended, he used his position as army chaplain to attract emancipated freedmen into the A.M.E.
+Second, in the first months after the war ended, he used his position as army chaplain to attract emancipated people into the A.M.E.
 Church.
 Most former slaves had formerly belonged to white-dominated churches.
 The expansion of the independent AME Church in the South strongly influenced African-American life.
 Turner was the first of the 14 black chaplains to be appointed during the war.
 Both the A.M.E.
 Church and the A.M.E.
 Zion Church, based in New York, also had numerous missionaries appealing to freedmen in the South.

 After the war, Turner was appointed by President Andrew Johnson to work with the Freedmen's Bureau in Georgia during Reconstruction.
 White clergy from the North and former military officers also led some Freedmen's Bureau operations.